typelevel/cats-effect/docs/tutorial.md

 must wait for a semaphore to be released, the thread running the fiber is recycled by cats-effect so it is available for other fibers.
 When the fiber execution can be resumed cats-effect will look for some free thread to continue the execution.
-The term "_semantically blocked_" is used sometimes to denote that blocking the fiber does not involve halting any thread.
+The term "_fiber blocking_" is used sometimes to denote that blocking the fiber does not involve halting any thread.
 Cats-effect also recycles threads of finished and canceled fibers.
 But keep in mind that, in contrast, if the fiber is truly blocked by some external action like waiting for